Hostile Takeover

 “So, just run in guns blazing?”

 “Duh.”
-V transformed her hands into assault rifles, letting anticipation light a smirk on her face.
+V transformed these hands into assault rifles, letting anticipation light a smirk on her face.
 “Lowest body count eats a missile~” Toothy grin, a wink, and she broke into a run toward the factory.
 A fifty meter stretch she could cover in a few seconds.

 From this distance, anything inside the factory was blurry, indistinct, unseen.
 V moves quickly, and even quicker when her run becomes half-flight on outstretched wings.
 She didn’t see it.